Damaris0207/BEESLabworkSian/README.md

 # BEESLabworkSian
-this is an example repo - ill delete it later
+this is an example repo for teaching and uploading labs

 ### Contents :

 + pdf - github basics
++ week 1 labs
-+ help.jpeg
++ week 2 labs